Marcus-Pearce/AD-Installation-Config/README.md

 <br />

 <p>
 Create a new users named Jane and John Doe.
 Add Jane to the Domain Admins security group.
+Make sure to add Jane to the Admins group you just created.

 ![image](https://github.com/Marcus-Pearce/AD-Installation-Config/assets/140969692/99a377e8-b453-4b86-a908-b60de25c0efb)